 Financial Aid for Low Income Assistance — For someone who needs hospital care but has little to no insurance, it may be possible to receive financial assistance.
 Federal and state laws require some hospitals to provide free or reduced-cost medical care to people who qualify.
 Contact your state or county Health Department, a social worker, a hospital financial counselor, or a patient advocate for information.

 Financial Aid for Medical Treatments

 You can also find financial support for cancer patients for medical treatments from some of the following cancer and patient advocacy organizations.

 Clinical Trials Community — Clinical trials are studies to test treatments and medications in development.
-The advantage here is that patients often do not have to pay to participate and are sometimes actually paid a little.
+The advantage here are that patients often do not have to pay to participate and are sometimes actually paid a little.
 Talk with your doctor to decide if this is a good option for you.